Flotapponnier/Shelfer/README.md

 ```

 **Technical Architecture:** Next.js frontend with Python FastAPI backend, featuring modular scraper, enricher, and merger components integrated with OpenAI's GPT models.

-## Limitations

-**Important Notice:** This is a Proof of Concept (POC) with several known limitations that need to be addressed in future iterations:

-1. **E-commerce Store Compatibility**: Not working reliably for all e-commerce stores due to anti-scraping measures and access restrictions.
-Many sites implement bot detection, rate limiting, or require authentication, which can prevent successful data extraction.

-2. **HTML Structure Variability**: Inconsistent results across different websites due to vastly different HTML structures, CSS frameworks, and page layouts.
-What works well for one store may fail completely for another due to unique DOM structures and styling approaches.

-3. **Multi-Step Data Loss**: Since this is a multi-step process that progressively narrows down data (scraping → extraction → enrichment), we have multiple points where data gathering can go wrong, potentially leading to inaccurate or incomplete results.
-Each step introduces potential failure points that can cascade through the pipeline.

-**Current Focus**: We have focused on testing with specific pages that we know work reliably to demonstrate the core functionality and validate the approach.
-Further improvements to robustness, error handling, and universal compatibility are planned for future development phases.

 ## Project Structure